RolandWarburton/knowledge/Writing/On Userscripts.md

 remove, or modify its content.

 Scripts can empower you to shape already existing websites to make them more convenient in the manners mentioned above.
-The main focus of this writing will be discussing some of the ways in which you can leverage existing web technologies to create elaborate user scripts to do interesting things.
+The main focus of will be discussing some of the ways in which you can leverage existing web technologies to create elaborate user scripts to do interesting things.